-- (1) Mandatory Electronic Filing.
-Unless otherwise ordered by the court, within ten days of the conclusion of a hearing or trial, a party must file in CM/ECF an electronic version of each documentary exhibit that the party offered or introduced into evidence.
-For purposes of this rule, only exhibits which were considered by the judge or jury during the hearing or trial need be filed. - (2) Redaction.
+- (1) Identification.
+Exhibits must be identified and electronically filed so as to allow the court and the parties to locate easily and refer unambiguously to a specific page of a specific exhibit. - (2) Excerpted Material.
+Excerpted material must be prominently identified as such. - (3) Mandatory Electronic Filing of Trial/Hearing Exhibits.
+Unless otherwise ordered by the court, within ten days of the conclusion of a hearing or trial, a party must file in CM/ECF an electronic version of each documentary exhibit admitted into evidence. that the party offered or introduced into evidence.
+For purposes of this rule, only exhibits which were considered by the presiding judge or jury during the hearing or trial need be filed. - (42) Redaction.
 Before electronically filing such exhibits, the filer must review each exhibit and redact any sensitive, confidential, or private information in accordance with Fed.
 R. Civ.
 P. 5.2, Fed.
 R. Crim.
 P. 49.1, the E-Government Act of 2002, and the Guide for Filing in the District of Montana or seek an order from the court either to seal the exhibit or to exempt the exhibit from electronic filing and service.
 Copies of any items filed under this rule shall also be served pursuant to Fed.
 R. Civ.
-P. 5(b)(2) on any pro se parties. - (3) Physical Exhibits.
-When a party offers or introduces physical exhibits into evidence, they must electronically file a photograph of that physical exhibit in accordance with subsection (b)(1) of this rule.
+P. 5(b)(2) and Fed.
+R. Crim.
+P. 49 on any pro se parties. - (53) Physical Exhibits.
+When a party offers or introduces physical exhibits into evidence, they must electronically file a photograph of that physical exhibit in accordance with subsection (b)(34) of this rule.
 The parties shall retain all such exhibits (or a representative sample in the case of narcotics and other contraband substances) during the pendency of the proceeding and any appeal, and, in a criminal case, shall retain the exhibit for an additional period of one year after the date on which the pertinent defendant's judgment of conviction becomes final.
 Nothing contained in this Local Rule shall prevent the court from entering an order with respect to the handling, custody, or storage of any exhibit.